ismailkhan313/ismailkhan.xyz/content/islamic-studies/How Islam Works/index.md

 title: How Islam Works
 draft: false
 tags:
-description: Explores how the scholars of Islam preserved the Qur’an, the Sunna, and their understanding from the time of the Prophet to the present day.
+description: Explores how Islamic scholarship preserves and interprets the Qur’an, the Sunna, and their understanding from the Prophetic era to the present day.
 ---